Gravitational waves from strong first order phase transitions: First-order phase transitions

 We define the thermal energy density $\eThermal = 3 w / 4$, where $w = \ep + p$ is the enthalpy density, and the trace anomaly as

 which is equal to $V_0(\phi)$ in the bag model.
 We define the transition strength parameter as the ratio of the trace anomaly difference between the two phases to the thermal energy, or

-where $\Tn$ is the nucleation temperature, defined as the temperature at the maximum volume-averaged bubble nucleation rate.
-In exponential nucleation, where the nucleation rate density increases exponentially with time after the critical temperature is reached, this coincides with there being a volume fraction of $1/e$ in the broken phase.
+where $\Tn$ is the nucleation temperature, which we define as the temperature at the maximum volume-averaged bubble nucleation rate.\footnote{Other choices of notation exist.
+A popular definition of the nucleation temperature is the temperature at which on average one bubble is nucleated per Hubble volume.
+Furthermore, some authors denote by $T_*$ what we call $\Tn$ in the present work.} In exponential nucleation, where the nucleation rate density increases exponentially with time after the critical temperature is reached, this coincides with there being a volume fraction of $1/e$ in the broken phase.
 In the simulations described herein, all bubbles are nucleated simultaneously at $t=0$.

 The bubble nucleation process results in a length scale $R_*$, equal to the inverse of the bubble number density, counted after the transition has completed and nucleation has stopped.
 It can be viewed as the mean spacing between the bubble centres.